Traditional Puerto Rican Mofongo (25 Minutes!)

 Instructions

 - Prep the plantains.
-Start by heating your oil in a heavy bottomed frying pan over medium heat.
+Start by heating your oil too 350°F in a heavy duty pot or pan.
 While the oil is heating, prep the plantains by peeling and slicing them into 1 inch slices.

 - Fry the plantains.
-Once the oil is hot, gently add in the plantain slices and fry until golden brown and cooked through (about 10 minutes), making sure to move them around in the oil occasionally so they cook evenly.
+Once the oil is hot, fry plantain pieces on both sides until golden brown and cooked through (about 10 minutes).
 Once they are cooked, remove from the oil and dry on a paper towel lined plate.

 - Serve.
 To serve, fill a small bowl with your mofongo and flip onto a plate, to get that perfect dome-like shape.
-Top with a blend of cilantro, vinegar, and olive oil and serve with chicken broth or camarones guisados (shrimp in red sauce).
+Serve with warm broth or a saucy dish of choice.

 Notes

-- Tip: if things feel too dry after mashing, you can add a few tablespoons of warm water, mayonnaise, or butter (softened to room temperature) and continue to mash.
+- If things feel too dry before serving, you can add a few tablespoons of water or broth and continue to mash.

 It’s coming next month!
 Thanks Steven.